 Our September Senior College Night gives parents and students an overview of the coming year as it relates to applying to college and for financial aid.

 We offer an All-School Financial Aid night at the end of November.
-The presentation for juniors and seniors will focus on completing the Free Application for Federal Student Aid (FAFSA).
+The presentation for juniors and seniors will focus on completing the Free Application for Federal Student Aid (FAFSA) and CSS Profile.

 Students are strongly encouraged to attend College Representative visits.

 The college counseling office encourages frequent meetings with students throughout the year.
 Students have access to their counselors’ calendars in order to find a time that works best for them.